 Cons: Delicate and susceptible to rough treatment, sunlight, perspiration.

-Synthetic Fabrics: Man-made through chemical processes where liquids are extruded and formed into filaments, which are made into fibres that are woven into a fabric.
+Synthetic Fabrics: Man-made through chemical processes where liquids are extruded and formed into filaments, which are made into fibers that are woven into a fabric.

 POLYESTER is the most widely used manufactured fibre in the United States.
 Polyester has gotten a bad rap (blame fashion in the 70s), but it is quite the modern marvel.